EvaMaeRey/ggcalendar/README.md

 Here’s a proposal for creating calendars with ggplot2 via Stat extension.

-When using calendars, ‘when?’ and ‘where?’ are the same question\!
+When using calendars, ‘when?’ and ‘where?’ are the same question!
 So, ggcalendar introduces a new positional aesthetic: ‘date’.
-Let’s *put* things on the calendar\!
+Let’s *put* things on the calendar!

-In this proposed package, we’ll specify the position of a calendar event calendar using dates as the required aesthetic: `aes(date = my_variable_of_dates)`\!
-Then you can use layers function `stat_calendar()` and derivative geom functions `geom_text_calendar`, `geom_tile_calendar` and `geom_point_calendar` to place specific grobs/mark in the plot space.
+In this proposed package, we’ll specify the position of a calendar event calendar using dates as the required aesthetic:
+`aes(date = my_variable_of_dates)`!
+Then you can use layers function
+`stat_calendar()` and derivative geom functions `geom_text_calendar`,
+`geom_tile_calendar` and `geom_point_calendar` to place specific
+grobs/mark in the plot space.

-Under the hood, the compute\_group functions finds the x and y position for the date in the month (x is day in week and y is week in month).
+Under the hood, the compute_group functions finds the x and y position for the date in the month (x is day in week and y is week in month).
 Faceting by month is used to prevent over-plotting.
 Note: automatic faceting by month via ggcalendar() function presupposes that your